Voilett-Roze/asus/Disk-formatting.md

 admin@RT-AC86U:/tmp/home/root# umount /tmp/mnt/SANDISK/
 umount: can't unmount /tmp/mnt/SANDISK: Device or resource busy
 ```
 This problem is difficult to avoid and the best you can do is try to stop any processes/scripts that may be utilising the disk.
-If you encounter this problem there is no advice available on how or what processes to kill, so the best recommendation is to unmount with the web UI.
+If you encounter this problem there is no advice available on how or what processes to kill, so the best recommendation is to unmount with the web GUI.
->Quote: "Don't use -f.
-The device must be cleanly unmounted.
+>Quote: "The device must be properly unmounted.
 If the user cannot unmount the device then they shouldn't proceed.
+Using the -f option won't help.
 Do not use the -l option of umount either.
 This option was suggested at one point but must not be used.
 It will cause problems, especially with devices that have multiple partitions.
 There's no easy way to solve this.
 It's really up to the user to know what processes are currently using the device and to terminate them.
 The usual way of identifying such processes is with the fuser command.
-Unfortunately that isn't part of the normal firmware, although it is in entware." -- ColinTaylor
+Unfortunately that isn't part of the normal firmware, although it is in Entware." -- ColinTaylor

 ##### _Ghost devices_
 You may find duplicate devices get created.
-- umount command does NOT automatically remove the device mount point.
+- the umount command does NOT automatically remove the device mount point.
-- removing mount point must be done manually.
+- removing the mount point must be done manually.
 - failure to delete the mount point for unmounted devices can result in a confusing list of duplicate "ghost" devices and other problems.

 This problem can be avoided by remembering to manually remove the directories your disk was previously mounted as.